This week you may spend time coming to terms with your pregnancy and the reality of things that come along with it.

 - The baby's muscles are developing and being fine-tuned.

-If you have a baby girl, then in this week her uterus and vagina are in place while for your baby boy his testes descend from his abdomen to his scrotum.
+If you have a baby girl, then in this week her uterus and vagina will be in place.
+And for your baby boy his testes descend from his abdomen to his scrotum.
 Due to pregnancy hormones, sometimes a baby is born with enlarged genitals but they will shrink to a normal size within the first few weeks after birth.

 Your baby's eye lids are still fused to the eyes but they can detect the difference between light and dark.
 Your baby will open his/her eyes closer to the end of the gestation period.